-What the powers that be tried to convince me of was the “fact” that although the concept was interesting and entertaining I was basically wasting my time because no one would cast me as someone ninety.
-The big joke: I wasn’t looking to be cast as a ninety year old, I was looking to tell the story of a ninety year old.
+What the powers that be tried to convince me of were the “fact” that although the concept was interesting and entertaining I was basically wasting my time because no one would cast me as someone ninety.
+The big joke: I wasn’t looking to be cast as a ninety-year-old, I was looking to tell the story of a ninety-year-old.

 It is always amusing to hear the opinions of the powers that be who know nothing and fear everything.

-Our desire to push boundaries to challenge and change has very little to do with whether or not “they” see me a certain way or if “they” won’t hire me.
+Our desire to push boundaries to challenge and change have very little to do with whether or not “they” see me a certain way or if “they” won’t hire me.